isaackehle/ansible-ssl-certs/README.md

 ```
 generate_csr            set to true to generate a new CSR
-copy_csr                set to true to copy CSR local
+pull_csr                set to true to copy CSR local
 do_client_config        set to true to ensure the proper SSL settings for generating a client certificate
 generate_ssc            set to true to create a Self Signed Certificate
 generate_dh_param       set to true to generate a dhparam file